Kishū Lacquer Jubako Box

 Kishū Lacquer Jubako Box – Three-Tier Bento Elegance in Bloom

 Made using time-honored Negoro-nuri methods in the Kishū region, the three compartments are perfect for osechi (New Year's cuisine), seasonal gatherings, or as a high-end food presentation piece.
-Crafted from durable resin and hand-lacquered in multiple coats, it is both food-safe and visually captivating.
+The durable resin ensures the box can withstand frequent use, making it a practical yet elegant addition to your dining experience.
+Crafted with multiple hand-lacquered coats, it is both food-safe and visually captivating, allowing you to serve with confidence.

 Measuring approximately 7.1 x 7.1 x 6.7 inches (18 × 18 × 17 cm), this jubako box offers ample space for a full-course bento or elegant party servings.
+It comfortably holds a variety of dishes while showcasing your culinary creativity.
 A functional heirloom for those who appreciate the union of culinary tradition and aesthetic grace.
+To maintain its beauty, simply hand wash with gentle soap and avoid abrasive materials.
+It arrives beautifully packaged in a luxurious box, ideal for gifting or as a treat for yourself.

 Product Information